translation/rails/README.md

 Custom languages can be added like any other language and fallbacks work as expected.
 It means that if the `en-microsoft.some_key` is missing, then it will fallback to `en.some_key`.
-So you only need to translate keys that need to be customized.
+So you only need to translate keys that should be customized.

 Note that fallback are chained, so `fr-be-custom` will fallback to `fr-be` that will itself fallback to `fr`.